It is possible to recover from meth addiction.

-When people are addicted to methamphetamine and drift away from their families, it can seem like they may never come back.
-In so many cases, the person is changed so badly that there is little resemblance to the person you know and still love.
+When someone is addicted to methamphetamine, it can seem like they may never come back.
+In so many cases, the person is changed so badly that there is little resemblance to the person you once knew and still love.

-In a matter of days, a meth addict who hopes for complete recovery can be on the other side of these withdrawal symptoms and looking forward to a full recovery by completing the remainder of the Narconon program.
+In a matter of days, a meth addict who hopes for complete recovery can be on the other side of these withdrawal symptoms and looking forward to a full recovery.

-The entire Narconon program is drug-free and holistic, which means that it addresses the entire person -- both the causes and effects of addiction and the life skills the person needs in order to stay sober.
-That's how the Narconon program achieves its success.
-It's not an overnight process, it normally takes three to five months to complete.
+The entire Narconon program is drug-free and holistic, which means that it addresses the entire person—both the causes and effects of addiction and the life skills the person needs in order to stay sober.
+It’s not an overnight process, it normally takes ten to twelve weeks to complete.
 But that is how long it takes to rebuild a life that was destroyed by addiction.

 When you love someone who has become trapped in methamphetamine addiction, don’t wait a single day.
 Call a Narconon drug rehab counselor today to find out how you can save their life.

 Although you may not hear as much about methamphetamine as other drugs like heroin and cocaine, methamphetamine and other drugs in the same class are in fact abused by more people around the world.
 The United Nations on Drug Use and Health reported in 2011 as many as 54 million people use amphetamine-type stimulants around the world.